Sharding in Managed Service for ClickHouse®

 Overcome technical limitations.

-If you need to work with large datasets, your data storage infrastructure may cause your commercially available hardware to become stressed to the limit (for example, the disk subsystem will demonstrate poor IOPS metrics).
-If the application is running at hardware performance limits, it may be a good idea to distribute data across shards.
-In this case, the read operations will be performed concurrently.
+If you need to work with large datasets, your data storage infrastructure may reach the maximum capacity of commercially available hardware, e.g., the disk subsystem will indicate low IOPS.
+If your application is running close to the hardware limits, sharding may help.
+In this case, data reads will be concurrent.

 -

 Sharding allows you to isolate individual host or replica failures.
-If you do not use sharding, then, when one host or a few replicas fail, you lose access to the entire dataset they contain.
+Without sharding, if a single host or a few replicas fail, you may lose access to the entire dataset they contain.
 Conversely, if one shard out of five fails, 80% of the table data will still be available.

 -

-Queries compete with each other for the computing resources of cluster hosts, which can reduce the rate of query processing.
-This drop in the rate usually becomes obvious as the number of read operations or CPU time per query grows.
-However, in a sharded cluster, where queries to the same table can be run in parallel, there is no competition for shared resources, which allows you to reduce the query processing time.
+Queries compete for the computing resources of cluster hosts, which may reduce the query processing rate.
+This rate drop usually becomes obvious as the number of reads or CPU time per query increases.
+However, in a sharded cluster, queries to the same table can run in parallel without competing for shared resources, which reduces the query processing time.

 Use of sharding